Terrence Murphy (American football): Early life

-College
+College career

 Murphy attended Texas A&M University, where he became one of the best receivers in school history.
 He was two-time 1st Team All-Big 12 (wide receiver and kick returner) and was three-time Academic All-Big 12 in his four seasons at A&M. He switched to wide receiver and returned kickoffs after never playing either position before in his career.
 He was a team captain twice, in 2003 and 2004, and finished his career with a school record 172 receptions for 2,600 yards (15.1 yards per rec. avg.) and ten touchdowns, 17 rushing attempts for 209 yards (12.3 yards per rush avg.), and 31 kickoff returns for 761 yards (24.55 yards per kickoff ret. avg).
-He finished his career with 3,615 total all-purpose yards in four seasons, most ever by an Aggie receiver.
+He finished his career with 3,615 total all-purpose yards in four seasons, the most ever by an Aggie receiver.
 He was named to Sporting News All-American Team twice in his career, in 2001 and 2003.
 He is the Texas A&M record holder in the vertical jump (for all varsity sports including basketball) with a jump of 42 inches.
 He was named to the Texas A&M All-Decade Team.
 He played in two bowl games during his career, the 2001 Galleryfurniture.com Bowl and the 2005 Cotton Bowl Classic.
 He also was the first wide receiver to break 2,000 receiving yards in school history.

-NFL
+Professional career

-Murphy was selected in the second round (pick 58) of the 2005 NFL Draft by the Green Bay Packers.
+Murphy was selected in the second round (pick 58) of the 2005 NFL draft by the Green Bay Packers.
 He played in three games in the regular season, catching five passes for 36 yards.
+He was also a punt returner - having 5 returns with 91 yards.
 He was injured in October of his rookie year on a helmet-to-helmet hit from the Carolina Panthers' Thomas Davis during a kickoff return and subsequently placed on injured reserve.
 Murphy's teammate Najeh Davenport fumbled on the return, and when Murphy tried to retrieve the ball, he was hit hard by Davis.
 Tests later showed Murphy has spinal stenosis, a narrowing of the spine near the neck.
 As a result, the Packers released Murphy on April 20, 2006.
 On April 19, 2007, Murphy officially announced his retirement from the NFL.